Correlations of sieve weights and distributions of zeros: Proof of applications

 as claimed.
 To estimate the sum of $\rho_{z,d}\varphi(d)^{-1}$ we have used the calculation from the proof of \cite[Lemma 1]{Go95}, which in turn is taken from \cite[p.
 57]{HB85}. \end{proof}

 Plugging everything into Corollary 1 of \cite{GG98}, as applied to the integrals in (\ref{eq: lower bound on I1}), we have

 where

 The size of the main terms in (\ref{eq: I1 after Corollary 1}) is calculated in \cite[Section 7]{GGOS00}.
-Here, provided that the error term in Proposition \ref{Proposition lambdaQ squared on RH} is at most $X$, these terms are shown\footnote{We feel we should point out that there is a confusing misprint in this section of \cite{GGOS00}, in the display equation before \cite[equation (7.3)]{GGOS00}, which is incorrect by a factor or $2$.
-But this factor is then corrected at the end of the calculation.} to have a combined size of So the error term in (\ref{eq: I1 after Corollary 1}) will be negligible provided and
+Here, provided that the error term in Proposition \ref{Proposition lambdaQ squared on RH} is at most $X$, these terms are shown\footnote{We feel we should point out that there is a confusing misprint in this section of \cite{GGOS00}, in the display equation before \cite[equation (7.3)]{GGOS00}, which is incorrect by a factor of $2$.
+But this factor is then corrected by the end of the calculation in \cite{GGOS00}.} to have a combined size of So the error term in (\ref{eq: I1 after Corollary 1}) will be negligible provided and

 A similar argument may be used to bound $I_2(X,T)$ from below, deferring to Corollary 2 of \cite{GG98} instead of Corollary 1.
 We direct the reader to \cite{GGOS00} and \cite{GG98} for the details.
 The only aspect that it is important for us to note is that the parameter $\eta$ from \cite{GGOS00}, which is taken to be $1/2 - \varepsilon$ in expression (6.3) of that paper, may in fact be taken to be $1$.
 (Here the parameter $\eta$ comes from hypothesis $(A3)$ of \cite{GG98}, where $X^\eta$ measures the range of uniformity in $k$ for the error terms in the estimates for the correlations $\sum_n \lambda_z(n) \lambda_z(n+k)$ and $\sum_n \lambda_z(n) \Lambda(n+k)$.)